-Acknowledgements: All contributors who do not meet the criteria for authorship should be covered in the acknowledgement section.
+Acknowledgments: All contributors who do not meet the criteria for authorship should be covered in the acknowledgment section.
 It should include persons who provided technical help, writing assistance and the departmental head when providing only general support.
 Financial and material support should also be acknowledged by citing the grant number.

 Tables: Should be numbered with Arabic numerals and appear after References.
 They should be self-explanatory, clearly designed, and not duplicating the text.

-Figures: Graphs should be submitted as separate files prepared by Microsoft Excel program.
+Figures: Graphs should be submitted as separate files prepared by the Microsoft Excel program.

 Figures should be submitted as separate files in TIFF or PCX format and should have a resolution of at least 300 dpi.
 Manuscripts that do not conform to these specifications may not be accepted at the editor's discretion.

 References: Should be numbered consecutively with Arabic numerals in parentheses as they appear in the text.
 A number must be used if the authors are named in the sentence/text.